by Anne Parsonage

 viii.
 Try to practice discrimination between earthly life and the spiritual life.

-Bhakti yoga (devotion), Karma yoga (selfless service), and Jnana yoga (spiritual knowledge) form the three pillars of yoga.
-They are not separate disciplines, but rather they feed and support each other in the development of the human soul toward the Divine Life … and ultimately they become united in the Self (this is the teaching of the Bhagavad Gita, “Song of the Lord”, that ancient scripture spoken by Lord Krishna … the true source book for yoga).
-For example, if the aspirant actively nurtures devotion to the Divine (Bhakti yoga), then he naturally experiences fulfillment through working for a higher cause (Karma yoga).
-Or if he is consciously trying to engage in selfless activities (Karma yoga), then the light of spiritual knowledge (Jnana) approaches him … and his heart opens to receive the heavenly gift of pure devotion (Bhakti).
-According to spiritual teacher Heinz Grill, there is a tendency toward this synthesis of Bhakti, Karma, and Jnana in the human heart, because the true nature/wish of the heart is to seek out the bliss of pure devotion, of selfless service, and of spiritual knowledge.
+Bhakti yoga (devotion to God), Karma yoga (selfless service), and Jnana yoga (spiritual knowledge) form the three pillars of yoga.
+They are not separate disciplines, but rather they feed and support each other in the development of the human soul toward the Divine Life.
+So for example, with greater knowledge of the truth of who you are (ie. Jnana yoga), your actions will become less tainted by desire and attachment to the outcome (so Jnana yoga facilitates purity in action, which is Karma yoga).
+Conversely, through purposeful conscious action to align with God’s will (ie. Karma yoga), knowledge becomes more complete because, as Sat Shree of New Dharma said, “it has been tested and integrated into life” (so Karma yoga is supporting/enriching Jnana yoga here).
+And as Jnana and Karma yoga grow together, the aspirant receives blessing upon blessing, and so devotion to the Divine Life (ie. Bhakti yoga) also grows.
+Ultimately these three pillars of yoga become united in the Self, and this is the teaching of the Bhagavad Gita, “Song of the Lord” (that ancient Vedic story which describes Lord Krishna’s teaching to the spiritual aspirant named Arjuna, and which is the true source book for yoga).
+According to spiritual teacher Heinz Grill, there is a tendency toward this synthesis of Bhakti, Karma, and Jnana in the human heart, because the true nature/wish of the human heart is to seek out the bliss of pure devotion, of selfless service, and of spiritual knowledge.
 Note that in these modern times, with the human soul so deeply entrenched in the material body consciousness, the most essential posture of yoga is Bhakti.

 The spirit of Bhakti Yoga is encapsulated in the following verse of the Bhagavad Gita (ch.
 18, v.
 65) spoken by Bhagwan Lord Krishna: “Fix thy mind on Me … be my lover and adorer, be a sacrificer to Me, bow thyself to Me … then thou shalt come to Me.
 This is my pledge/promise to thee, for thou art dear to me.”